nextauthjs/next-auth/www/docs/getting-started/client.md

 It calls `/api/auth/providers` and returns a list of the currently configured authentication providers.

-It can be use useful if you are creating a dynamic custom sign in page.
+It can be useful if you are creating a dynamic custom sign in page.

 ---